RSDKModding/RSDKv4-Script-Decompilation/README.md

 # Sonic 1/2 2013 Script Decompilation

-a full decompilation for the scripts in Sonic 1 & 2's mobile ports
+a full decompilation for the scripts in Sonic 1 & 2's mobile remakes

 ## NOTE: S2 scripts are currently incomplete, they'll be added later this week